 Setting it up – what we did [Original/2015]

 Magpul Glock Mags made their first public appearance in early 2015.
 We grabbed a few and tried them out.
 Our review to wit:

 After checking out the newest platform to receive the silky, patented, sultry “Magpul touch” at SHOT show 2015, we put our paws on the new Glock PMAGs.
-After one small hiccup (there was an issue with the first production run that caused issues in smaller framed Glocks), Magpul Glock PMAGS have been shipping in quantity across the nation.
+After one small hiccup (there was an issue with the first production run that caused issues in smaller framed Glocks), Magpul Glock PMAGS has been shipping in quantity across the nation.
 More on that below.

 Not too long after returning from SHOT, we spotted some of the new PMAG 17 GL9 (Glock 17 mags) at a local shop and picked up four at $15.00 each.
 Two were from the first run of faulty magazines and had been opened by the shop.
 Magpul squashed the reliability issue these mags suffered by sending out replacement bodies to all that received the first run.
 The shop had replaced the bodies and put them back on the shelf.
 With all the keyboard commandos flipping out about this, we figured why not see how the “mixed” mags would do, aside from the second series of corrected bodies.